PluginSmiths/.github/profile/README.md

 # About Us:
-We are a group of developers creating plugins for MCreator.
+We are a group of developers creating plugins for MCreator and mods for Minecraft.

-The team is divided into three task groups: procedures, mod elements and APIs.
-The team will continue to grow.
+Team members:
+- OVONSAME: Team creator.
+Makes procedures.
+Main developer of all plugins.
+Knows a lot about creating addons for mods.
+Knows Java, Python, JS.
+- Jcm: Second member of the team.
+Makes mod elements.
+Knows Java, Ruby, C.
+- Maxha: Third member of the team.
+Makes APIs and knows how to make procedures.
+Knows Java.
+- Bread: Fourth member of the team.
+OVONSAME's student.
+Makes procedures and more.
+Knows Java.
+The man who told OVONSAME how to make plugins.

 <a href="https://next.ossinsight.io/widgets/official/compose-org-stars-top-repos?period=past_12_months&owner_id=179310575" target="_blank" style="display: block" align="center">
   <picture>